 Skin cancer can develop into terminal illness leading to disfigurement, surgery, and even fatality.
-If you observe any new moles or growths in your skin recently and feel uncomfortable with doubts, do contact your immediate General Practioner for help and a swift diagnosis.
+If you observe any new moles or growths in your skin recently and feel uncomfortable with doubts, do contact your immediate General Practioner for a skin cancer check and a swift diagnosis.
 Always be on the lookout for new growths or color variation patches across any part of your body.

 Types and symptoms

 Skin cancer can come across different shapes and patterns.
 The different types of it are namely, Melanoma, Basal Cell Carcinoma, and Squamous Cell Carcinoma.

 Melanoma is the most deadly form of skin cancer.
 If it is left untreated, it can spread all across your body making it a losing battle to win.
 Melanoma can appear as new spots or diverge with a current place to give rise to new colors, formations, and patterns.
 Melanoma seems in areas which are not much exposed to the sun.

 Basal cell carcinoma is the most common type of skin cancer as well as the least fatal.
 These lumps appear on dry, scaly skins mostly exposed to the sun.
 These lumps are reddish and may ulcerate or decline to heal completely.

 Squamous cell carcinoma is a type of thick reddish, scaly spot that is prone to bleeding and ulcerates.
 This growth appears in areas often exposed to ultraviolet rays of the sun and in aged people usually over the age of fifty.

 Follow the ABCDE guide for fast detection tips.